chgeuer/chgeuer.github.io/_posts/2016-09-21-azure-germany-loves-packer.md

   - On Windows, the `"powershell"` and the `"windows-shell"` provisioner run Powershell and cmd.exe commands respectively
   - The `"file"` provisioner will upload files and folder structured from the packer machine to the VM

+Here is an example of such a JSON file:

 ```json
 {% raw %}